-For a description of the methodology underlying the price-competitiveness indicators (Table TICOM250), see A. Felettigh, C. Giordano, G. Oddo and V. Romano, 'Reassessing the price-competitiveness indicators of the four largest euro-area countries and of their main trading partners', Banca d'Italia, Questioni di Economia e Finanza (Occasional Papers), No. 280, July 2015.
-In a nutshell, the indicator for a given country is given by the weighted average of its bilateral competitiveness indicators, which are based on manufactures' production prices and are computed with respect to a fixed set of trading partners.
+For a description of the methodology underlying the price-competitiveness indicators (Table TICOM250), see A. Felettigh and C. Giordano, 'Rethinking prices and markets underlying price-competitiveness indicators', Banca d'Italia, Questioni di Economia e Finanza (Occasional Papers), 447, July 2018.

+In a nutshell, the indicator for a given country is obtained as the weighted average of its bilateral competitiveness indicators, which are based on manufacturers' producer prices and are computed with respect to a fixed set of trading partners.